Azure/batch-shipyard/docs/85-batch-shipyard-ssh-docker-tunnel.md

 `pool ssh` can accept either option `--cardinal` or the option `--nodeid`.
-If using `--cardinal` it requires the natural counting number from zero associated with the list of nodes as enumerated by `pool grls`.
+If using `--cardinal` it requires the natural counting number from zero associated with the list of nodes as enumerated by `pool nodes grls`.
 If using `--nodeid`, then the exact compute node id within the pool specified in the pool config must be used.
 If neither option is specified, the default is `--cardinal 0`.
 For example: